arrase/terraform-graphx/README.md

 ### Prerequisites

 - **Terraform**: You must have `terraform` installed and have initialized your project with `terraform init`.
-- **Graphviz**: You must have Graphviz installed, as this tool uses the `dot` command to generate the graph.

 ### Generating a JSON Graph